NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 ## Install RStudio and R

+If you don't already have R or RStudio, you will need to install them:

 * Download and install R following the instructions [here](https://cran.rstudio.com/).
 * Download and install RStudio Desktop (free) following the instructions [here](https://www.rstudio.com/products/rstudio/download/#download).

+!!! attention "Windows users"
+    Although most of the tutorials are best to run in a Docker container if you are a Windows user (see information in the [intro](index.md)), both R and RStudio run well directly on Windows.
+It is therefore suggested that you install Windows versions of these software (if you haven't done so already) when doing this tutorial.

 # Practical exercise